-- A different regulatory structure which would be more flexible and responsive to changes in engineering knowledge and technology and current practice in relation to issues such as Te Ao Māori, climate change and water management. - Alignment with Southland District Council in order to provide a more cohesive experience for developers across the region.
+- A different regulatory structure which would be more flexible and responsive to changes in engineering knowledge and technology and current practice in relation to Te Ao Māori, climate change and water management. - Alignment with Southland District Council in order to provide a more cohesive experience for developers across the region.